-The objective of this project is to better manage Palm Beach Harbor to meet the expectations of commercial and recreational users and maximize the beneficial use of maintenance material by placing sand where it may best be utilized.
+The primary objective of this project is to maintain a safe, navigable entrance channel, and to maximize the beneficial use of maintenance material by placing beach quality sand where it may best be utilized.

 Figure 1.
 Project Location.

 1.5 RELATED ENVIRONMENTAL DOCUMENTS